trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    tznft mint bob my_collection --tokens '1, ipfs://abcde12345'
    ```

-   The response in the terminal says that the token was minted.
+   This command includes these parameters:

+      - The alias or address of the initial owner.
+      - The alias of the collection from the `tznft create-collection` command.
+      - The ID number and IPFS URI for the NFTs in a comma-delimited string.

    If you forgot the IPFS URI, you can look it up in the Pinata app on the Files tab.
    This tab has a column labeled "Content Identifier (CID)."
    To create the IPFS URI, add the content identifier to the string `ipfs://`.

+   The response in the terminal says that the token was minted.

 1. Run the `tznft mint` command to mint the other NFTs.
 You can create more than one NFT in a single command by providing more than one string after the `--tokens` switch, as in this example: